scg-code/API_Webserver/README.md

 - **status:** Column indicating the status of the goal, with a default value of "Pending" and cannot be null.
 - **created_at:** Timestamp column capturing the date and time when the goal was created.
 Defaults to the current time and cannot be null.

-Moreover, the `Goal` model has a bidirectional relationship with the `User` model.
+The `Goal` model has a bidirectional relationship with the `User` model.
 The `user` attribute allows easy navigation from a goal back to the associated user, and this relationship is defined using the `db.relationship` function, with `back_populates` indicating the corresponding attribute in the `User` model (`goals`).

 This relationship ensures that each goal is associated with a specific user, enabling efficient retrieval and management of goal-related data within the broader context of user interactions.